Hotel Portofino Kulm

-The Hotel Portofino Kulm, on Monte di Portofino, is a hotel in Camogli, Italy.
+The Hotel Portofino Kulm, on Monte di Portofino, is a hotel in Ruta di Camogli, Camogli, Italy.
 Architecturally, it is a Liberty style building.

 History

-The building was inaugurated in the spring of 1906, thanks to the vision of Sebastiano Gaggini, a financier from the Canton of Ticino, Switzerland.
+The buildings were inaugurated in May 1908, thanks to the vision of Sebastiano Gaggini, a stockbroker in Paris, of an ancient Swiss family from Bissone, who settled in Genoa in the 15th century and who decided at the beginning of 1900 to build a large hotel on Monte Fino above Ruta, in the most beautiful and panoramic position with a simultaneous view of the Tigullio Gulf and the Paradiso Gulf.
 Its model is the Rigi Kulm Hotel on Lake Lucerne.
 Gaggini's idea was to create a luxurious retreat that would attract the European elite, capitalizing on the area's pristine air, sunny climate, and scenery.
 In addition to building the hotel, Gaggini also built the road that leads from Ruta to the hotel.

+In early 1904, construction began on the road leading from Ruta to the area designated for the construction of the hotel complex.

+In eight months, using 32,000 mines and 350 workers a day, he built a road 2.6 kilometers long and 7 meters wide.
+It was inaugurated in December 1905.
+Plans to build a continuation of the road leading to the summit (610 m) of Monte Fino were abandoned due to the huge costs this would have entailed.
+In 1906 the Grand Restaurant building was inaugurated and in February 1907 the Hotel Hermitage.
+The entire hotel complex was completed and inaugurated in May 1908.

 During its heyday, the hotel became a symbol of the Belle Époque and hosted numerous notable guests.
 Among them were Queen Margherita of Savoy and Gabriele D'Annunzio, who suggested renaming the area Portofino Vetta to replace the Germanic Kulm.
-Other visitors included the inventor Guglielmo Marconi and composer Giacomo Puccini.
+Other visitors included the inventor Guglielmo Marconi, the composer Giacomo Puccini, the tennis player Suzanne Lenglen, the fencer Nedo Nadi, Italo Balbo, diplomats, nobles and industrialists from all over Europe.

-The hotel played a role during World War I when it was repurposed as a prison camp for Austro-Hungarian soldiers and later served as a military hospital.
+The hotel played a role during World War I when it was repurposed as a prison camp for Austro-Hungarian soldiers who, to earn money, cut down many of the surrounding trees to produce charcoal, which they then sold in Camogli and Recco.
+It was later transformed into a military hospital for wounded Italian officers.

 Despite these interruptions, it managed to retain its prestige for much of the 20th century.